Stepashka20/gin-telegraph-media-upload/README.md

 The application exposes the following endpoints:

-POST /upload: Upload a file to telegra.ph and get a shareable URL.
-5MB file size limit (telegra.ph limit) GET /:key: Retrieve the file using the generated key.
+`POST /upload`: Upload a file to telegra.ph and get a shareable URL.
+5 MB

+`GET /:key`: Retrieve the file using the generated key.

 ## License
 This project is licensed under the MIT License.